 I make focaccia quite a bit, in fact almost weekly most months.
 It is an easy bread to make, and I like to cut it into squares to use to make sandwiches, or simply to snack on when the craving hits.
 Because I do make focaccia so often, I like to vary the flavors or toppings to keep things interesting.
-Onions are always a great topping for focaccia and are very typical here in Umbria.
+Onions are always a great topping for focaccia and are very typical in Umbria, Italy where we have our farmhouse.
 You can walk into just about any bakery and get a slice of onion topped focaccia.
 I recently came across a recipe that braised the onions in red wine before using them on top of the focaccia and I thought that was a great idea.
 My husband drinks red wine, while I drink only white, so we always have some leftover red wine that I use in my recipes.
 Last week, I finally decided to make my wine braised onion focaccia and found half a bottle of Sagrantino di Montefalco that I decided to use.

-Here in Umbria, our best red wine is Sagrantino di Montefalco, made with 100 percent sagrantino grapes.
+In Umbria, our best red wine is Sagrantino di Montefalco, made with 100 percent sagrantino grapes.
 This wine is made in a small area of Umbria around the village of Montefalco.
 This grape has one of the highest tannic levels in the world which is very obvious when you taste it.
 This wine is full bodied, and tastes of red fruits with hints of plum and cinnamon.
 Of course, you do not need to use only Sagrantino wine, as any full bodied red wine will work fine in this recipe.
 I used my favorite olive, the taggiasca olive.
 I am addicted to these olives as they are full of flavor and small in size.
 Taggiasca olives grow in the province of Liguria, and I buy them in the jar, pitted, in olive oil.
 If you cannot find these olives locally, Kalamata olives will do just fine.
 If you are new to making focaccia, you might find my tutorial How To Make Focaccia Step by Step helpful.

 - 5 Cups All-purpose Unbleached Flour